-- · Signs of poisoning or intoxication.

-- Signs/symptoms requiring urgent medical treatment such as:

-bleeding from self-inflicted wounds
+- Signs of poisoning or intoxication.
+Signs/symptoms requiring urgent medical treatment such as: o bleeding from self-inflicted wounds

-- bleeding from self-inflicted wound

-loss of consciousness

 - loss of consciousness

 extreme lethargy.

 Ask about:

 Recent poisoning or self-inflicted harm.

 Explain that ingestion of pesticides, hanging and firearms are the most common methods of suicide globally.